Helping Your Autistic Child Develop: A Personal Journey

 PROVIDING MORE CHOICE AT SCHOOL

-Traditional classroom settings, with their repetitive tasks, can be daunting for autistic children, who often exhibit more intuitive and creative tendencies.
-My son showed little interest in endless amounts of schoolwork.
-I communicated with his teacher and aide about modifying the amount of his work and incorporating more choice into his school day.
-These changes were instrumental in helping my son not only manage but also flourish in the school environment:
+Traditional classroom settings, with their repetitive tasks, can be challenging for some autistic children, who may have more intuitive and creative learning styles.
+My son showed little interest in large volumes of repetitive schoolwork, so I reached out to his teacher and aide to explore ways to modify the amount of work and incorporate more choice into his school day.
+These changes were instrumental in helping my son not only manage but genuinely flourish in the school environment (the principal even remarked on the remarkable progress he made):

-• Support from the Special Education Team: When my son became overwhelmed, the special education team stepped in to help him self-regulate with calm, effective strategies.
-Their patience and understanding created a supportive environment that was essential to his emotional well-being.
-The involvement of the special education team was crucial to my son's success, highlighting the importance of choosing a school that truly understands and supports your child’s unique needs.
+Support from the Special Education Team: When my son became overwhelmed, the special education team stepped in to support him with calm, effective self-regulation strategies.
+Their patience and understanding created a supportive environment that played an important role in his emotional well-being.
+This experience reinforced for me the value of a school team that truly understands and supports a child’s individual needs.

 • Movement Breaks and Grounding Activities: My son was taught to express when he needed a break from his work and was given the opportunity to engage in grounding activities, such as taking walks or playing a beanbag game.
 These mindful breaks helped him reset and stay focused, providing a much-needed balance during the school day.

-• Game-based Rewards: After completing a set amount of work, my son was rewarded with games like Connect 4 and various card games, which he loved playing with his aide.
-He was even encouraged to create his own games, integrating them into his learning process, which fostered both creativity and engagement.
+• Game-based Rewards: After completing a set amount of work, my son had the opportunity to play games like Connect 4 and various card games with his aide, which he really enjoyed.
+He was also encouraged to create his own games, fostering both creativity and engagement.

-I offered my son a limited but consistent selection of healthy lunch options, which improved his energy and mood.
+I also offered my son a limited but consistent selection of healthy lunch options, and over time his energy and mood improved.
 He enjoyed helping pack his snack and lunch and ensuring everything was to his liking, which gave him a sense of pride and ownership.

 EMPOWERING AFTER SCHOOL ACTIVITIES

 • Choosing Healthy Snacks: Allowing my son to choose a healthy after-school snack gave him a sense of control.
-We often made monster cookies together, which he loved.
-These cookies, made with organic peanut butter, oats, grass-fed butter, and chocolate, provided him with energy without causing hyperactivity.
+We often made monster cookies together—one of his favorites.
+Made with ingredients like organic peanut butter, oats, grass-fed butter, and chocolate, these cookies worked well for him, providing steady energy without a noticeable increase in hyperactivity.

-• 30/30 Rule: My son and I co-created a rule where my son played independently for 30 minutes while I worked, followed by 30 minutes of playing together.
-This routine balanced our needs and taught him the importance of taking turns in activities.
-Additionally, we agreed that my son would complete any unfinished household tasks, such as putting away toys and laundry, before we could play together.
-Some of the activities he enjoyed doing on his own was making books, especially about our vacations together, creating things out of PlayDoh, and playing on his keyboard.
-During our playtime, I focused on connecting with him as much as possible, cherishing every second, knowing these moments would never come again.
+• 30/30 Rule: My son and I co-created a simple routine in which he played independently for 30 minutes while I worked, followed by 30 minutes of playing together.
+This structure helped balance our needs and also taught him the importance of taking turns.
+In addition, we agreed that he would complete any unfinished household tasks, such as putting away toys or laundry, before we played together.
+During his independent time, he enjoyed making books—especially about our vacations—creating with Play-Doh, and playing on his keyboard.
+During our playtime, I focused on connecting with him as fully as possible, cherishing each second and recognizing that these moments would never come again.

-• Other exercises that enhance body awareness while offering a fun way for children to stay active include Bobo P.E., Cosmic Yoga, Hot Potato, and Floor is Lava—all available for free on YouTube—or simply dancing to their favorite music!
+• Other activities that can enhance body awareness while keeping children active include Bobo P.E., Cosmic Yoga, Hot Potato, and The Floor Is Lava—all available for free on YouTube—or simply dancing to favorite music.

-• Getting Help from the Regional Center: Living in California, I had access to support through Regional Centers, which assist parents of children with autism.
-Through their services, a specialist can visit my son daily, provide ABA (Applied Behavior Analysis) therapy and help him develop adaptive skills.
-This personalized support has been invaluable for my son, empowering him to build important abilities and manage everyday challenges.
-It's also been a huge help for me, giving me the time and peace of mind to focus on other things while knowing he's receiving the care and attention he needs.
+• Getting Help from the Regional Center: Living in California, I had access to support through Regional Centers, which offer a range of services for families of children with autism.
+For our family, this included regular visits from a specialist who supported my son in developing adaptive skills.
+It was also a tremendous help for me, giving me the time and peace of mind to focus on other responsibilities while knowing he was receiving thoughtful care and attention.

 STAYING CONNECTED WITH THE OUTSIDE WORLD

 • Heading to the Playground: Fresh air and exercise are essential for kids, and the playground offers both.
-To help ease his anxiety around other children, my son likes to bring his stuffed animals along for comfort.
-On hot days, we head to the splash pad so that he can have a refreshing and engaging sensory experience while being around other kids.
-I make sure to let him fully enjoy his time, allowing him to explore and be immersed in the environment at his own pace.
+To help ease his anxiety around other children, my son often brings his stuffed animals along for comfort.
+On hot days, we head to the splash pad so he can enjoy a refreshing and engaging sensory experience while still being around other kids.
+I make sure to let him fully enjoy his time, allowing him to explore and become immersed in the environment at his own pace.

-• Going on Errands and Meeting People: It can be beneficial to take your child on errands such as going to the grocery store, dry cleaner, or post office and get them as involved in the process as possible.
-These outings provide opportunities for social interaction in a controlled environment.
-I often encourage my son to use his stuffed animals as a transition tool to meet new people.
-Since my son has an interest in numbers, we will occasionally exchange birthdays, which helps him remember the person's name and birthday.
-These interactions enhance my son’s social skills and make everyday errands a valuable learning experience.
+• Going on Errands and Meeting People: Taking my son along on everyday errands—such as going to the grocery store, dry cleaner, or post office—can be a helpful way to involve him in the process and practice social interaction in a controlled environment.
+I often encourage my son to use his stuffed animals as a transition tool when meeting new people.
+Since he has a strong interest in numbers, we sometimes exchange birthdays, which helps him remember both the person’s name and birthday.
+These small interactions support my son’s social development and turn everyday errands into meaningful learning experiences.

-• Enrolling in the Regional Center’s Self-Determination Program: The Self-Determination Program through the Regional Center of California allows us to choose and access resources within a flexible budget, tailored to support my son's personal growth and development goals.
-These classes give my son the opportunity to explore new interests and build meaningful connections beyond our home, whether it's through local art, swim, or music lessons.
+• Enrolling in the Regional Center’s Self-Determination Program: : The Self-Determination Program through the Regional Center of California allows our family to choose and access resources within a flexible budget, tailored to support my son’s personal growth and development goals.
+These classes give my son opportunities to explore new interests and build meaningful connections beyond our home—whether through local art, swim, or music lessons.

 WINDING DOWN FOR A RESTFUL EVENING